 Special Note Regarding the Correlation Risks of the Leveraged Funds and Leveraged Inverse Funds.
-As discussed in the Prospectus, each of the Leveraged Funds and Leveraged Inverse Funds are "leveraged" funds in the sense that each has an investment objective to match a multiple or the inverse of a multiple of the performance of an index on a given day.
-The Leveraged Funds and Leveraged Inverse Funds are subject to all of the risks described in the Prospectus.
+As discussed in the Prospectuses, each of the Leveraged Funds and Leveraged Inverse Funds are "leveraged" funds in the sense that each has an investment objective to match a multiple or the inverse of a multiple of the performance of an index on a given day.
+The Leveraged Funds and Leveraged Inverse Funds are subject to all of the risks described in the Prospectuses.
 In addition, there is a special form of correlation risk that derives from the Leveraged Funds' and Leveraged Inverse Funds' use of leverage.
-For periods greater than one day, the use of leverage tends to cause the performance of a Leveraged Fund or Leveraged Inverse Fund to be either greater than, or less than, the Underlying Index performance times the stated multiple in the fund objective.
+For periods greater than one day, and for the Europe 1.25x Strategy Fund and Japan 2x Strategy Fund, a single trading day as measured by their respective underlying indices, the use of leverage tends to cause the performance of a Leveraged Fund or Leveraged Inverse Fund to be either greater than, or less than, the Underlying Index performance times the stated multiple in the fund objective.

-A Leveraged Fund's or Leveraged Inverse Fund's return for periods longer than one day is primarily a function of the following: (a) index performance; (b) index volatility; (c) financing rates associated with leverage; (d) other fund expenses; (e) dividends paid by companies in the index; and (f) period of time.
+A Leveraged Fund's or Leveraged Inverse Fund's return for periods longer than one day, and for the Europe 1.25x Strategy Fund and Japan 2x Strategy Fund, a single trading day as measured by their respective underlying indices, is primarily a function of the following: (a) index performance; (b) index volatility; (c) financing rates associated with leverage; (d) other fund expenses; (e) dividends paid by companies in the index; and (f) period of time.

 A leveraged fund's performance can be estimated given any set of assumptions for the factors described above.
 The tables below illustrate the impact of two factors, index volatility and index performance, on a hypothetical leveraged fund.
 Index volatility is a statistical measure of the magnitude of fluctuations in the returns of an index and is calculated as the standard deviation of the natural logarithms of one plus the index return (calculated daily), multiplied by the square root of the number of trading days per year (assumed to be 252).
-The tables show estimated fund returns for a number of combinations of index performance and index volatility over a one year period.
-Assumptions used in the tables include: (a) no dividends paid by the companies included in the index; (b) no fund expenses; and (c) borrowing/ lending rates (to obtain leverage) of zero percent (0%).
+The tables show estimated fund returns for a number of combinations of index performance and index volatility over a one-year period.
+Assumptions used in the tables include: (a) no dividends paid by the companies included in the index; (b) no fund expenses; and (c) borrowing/lending rates (to obtain leverage) of zero percent (0%).
 If fund expenses were included, the fund's performance would be lower than shown.

 The first table below shows the estimated fund return over a one-year period for a hypothetical leveraged fund that has an investment objective to correspond to twice (200% of) the daily performance of an index.
-The leveraged fund could be expected to achieve a 30% return on a yearly basis if the index performance was 15%, absent any costs or the correlation risk or other factors described above and in the Prospectus.
-However, as the table shows, with an index volatility of 20%, such a fund would return 27%, again absent any costs or other factors described above and in the Prospectus.
-In the charts below, unshaded areas represent those scenarios where a hypothetical leveraged fund with the investment objective described will outperform (i.e., return more than) the index performance times the stated multiple in the leveraged fund's investment objective; conversely, shaded areas represent those scenarios where the stated multiple in the stated multiple in the leveraged fund (i.e., return less than) the index performance times the stated multiple in the fund's investment objective.
+The leveraged fund could be expected to achieve a 30% return on a yearly basis if the index performance was 15%, absent any costs or the correlation risk or other factors described above and in the Prospectuses.
+However, as the table shows, with an index volatility of 20%, such a fund would return 27%, again absent any costs or other factors described above and in the Prospectuses.
+In the charts below, unshaded areas represent those scenarios where a hypothetical leveraged fund with the investment objective described will outperform (i.e., return more than) the index performance times the stated multiple in the leveraged fund's investment objective; conversely, shaded areas represent those scenarios where the stated multiple in the stated multiple in the leveraged fund is investment objective.